neelakansha85/site-setup-wizard/README.md

 ### Manual

 1. Download the latest [tagged archive](https://github.com/neelakansha85/site-setup-wizard/releases) (choose the "zip" option).
-2. Unzip the archive, rename the folder to `nsd-site-setup-wizard`.
+2. Unzip the archive, rename the folder to `site-setup-wizard`.
 3. Copy the folder to your `/wp-content/plugins/` directory.
 4. Go to the __Network Admin -> Plugins__ screen and click __Network Activate__ below __Site Setup Wizard__.